 This project is a wonderful opportunity to apply new tech to an old tech solution.
 We’re basically creating an IoT (Internet of Things) application for rats.
 If things go well, every rat will have their own URL and we can see from anywhere in the world where they are, how many landmines they’ve found, and how much land they’ve cleared.

 Working with me on this is one of my former students– Gaby Barrera.
 She’s a Second Lieutenant in the Army who’s currently on leave to get her Master’s Degree in Technology and Policy at MIT.
 She’s very tech savvy, interested in applying technology to support social causes, and very smart.
+We’re also getting great help from people at Apopo and from Dave Jacob – a programmer from Oregon.

 On June 25, I head to Tanzania to test the tracking technology, refine the app design, get to know the rat trainers and handlers, and generally understand the life of both the rat and the rat handler.
 More on the preparations for this and the trip itself to follow soon.